Car seat safety rules explained: What is R129/i-Size?

 i-Size safety tests are completed using advanced Q-dummies, which have more sensors than the dummies used for the R44 test.

 Your baby must travel in the very safe rear-facing position up to the minimum recommended age of 15 months.
-Some i-Size car seats can even be used rear-facing until your child is 105 cm tall, which is around four years old.
+Some i-Size car seats can even be used rear-facing until your child is 105 cm tall, which is around 4 years old.

 Bare in mind that, according to i-Size, your baby or toddler car seat needs to be installed using ISOFIX.
 An i-Size car seat with ISOFIX connectors attaches the car seat directly to your car’s chassis and is therefore more likely to be correctly fitted in your vehicle.
 Note that you need an additional ISOFIX base to install a baby car seat using ISOFIX.

 Find out more about why you should choose an i-Size car seat here.